Do Leptin Supplements Work? Which Ones to Use and Which to Avoid

 Leptin is probably one of the most important hormones in regulating your weight and metabolism.

-It is a hormone secreted from your fat cells that regulates appetite and energy expenditure in your hypothalamus.
+It is a hormone secreted from your fat cells that regulate appetite and energy expenditure (1) in your hypothalamus.

 In simple terms: